 - Be a first-generation college student (i.e. neither parent/guardian has obtained a Bachelor’s Degree) or come from a middle-income household

 up to $10,000 per year and renewable for up to four years.
 Scholarship award amount will be based upon overall financial aid already received and any remaining funding gaps.

-- A copy of the page from your FAFSA Student Aid Report or California Dream Act Student Aid Report showing your Expected Family Contribution (EFC)- if applicable
+- A copy of the page from your FAFSA Student Aid Report or California Dream Act Student Aid Report showing your Student Aid Index (SAI) — if applicable

 Download a PDF of these requirements

-For questions regarding scholarships, contact Ellen Drayton or Lupe Hernandez at (707) 254-9565 or email@example.com
+For questions regarding scholarships, contact Lupe Reyes or Jessica Rodriguez at (707) 254-9565 or email@example.com

-Si tiene preguntas o necesita ayuda en español sobre las becas, llame a Lupe Hernandez al número (707) 254-9565 o mándenos un correo electrónico a firstname.lastname@example.org
+Si tiene preguntas o necesita ayuda en español sobre las becas, llame a Lupe Reyes o Jessica Rodriguez al número (707) 254-9565 o mándenos un correo electrónico a firstname.lastname@example.org